jalmx/BoardT-X/Readme.md

 # Board X

-Application to draw with any device, and you can connect with you smartphon o tablet
+Application to draw with any device, and you can connect with you smartphon o tablet woith sockeio.
+For the moment just the design, maybe in future build it

 ## Views